alifirhas/cmdk-revision/src/520-535/530-Tragoul-appears.md

 "Okay, I accept this explanation!"
 Roy spread his hands and said "Now the question comes back...
 You know, I am a demon, borrowing Mephisto's words 'I am an elf who will never deny', What does the way of balance you want to protect have anything to do with me?
 Why should I listen to you?"

-"Because of the loss of the high-level heaven, the demons of the flaming **** will ravage the entire Sanctuary.
+"Because of the loss of the High Heaven, the demons of the flaming hell will ravage the entire Sanctuary.
 As the guardian, I must prevent this from happening!"
 Trag'Oul's tone was stern, saying "The dominance of the devil, for the For me as a guardian, it's not a good thing."

-Roy shook his head "Wrong, if you are really the guardian of the Sanctuary, you should stand up to resist us, demons, not just here and trying to stop me from destroying the high heaven with your word!
-In the same way, if the flame **** is destroyed, You should stand up to the higher heavens, not prevent the destruction of the flaming hell!"
+Roy shook his head "Wrong, if you are really the guardian of the Sanctuary, you should stand up to resist us, demons, not just here and trying to stop me from destroying the High Heaven with your word!
+In the same way, if the flame hell is destroyed, You should stand up to the higher heavens, not prevent the destruction of the flaming hell!"

 He spread his hands and concluded "To put it bluntly, if you want to be this guardian, then stand up and fight against angels and demons at the same time.
 That's what you should do!
 But have you done that?"